-Muddle cherries and strawberries in bottom of shaker.
+Muddle cherries and strawberries in the bottom of the shaker.
 Fill shaker with ice.
 Add bourbon, chocolate liqueur, tart cherry extract, chocolate extract and chocolate syrup.
 Shake.
 Strain if desired.
 (We let some of the fruit chunks slip in!)
 Pour into glass.
 Top with creme soda.
 Stir.
 Toss in a strawberry slice and a whole cherry and garnish with fruit.
 Yum!

-Here’s a swatch of dark romance:
+Here’s a swatch of our dark romance wallpaper:

 One of a Kind Pillow using Vintage Textiles

 Printed All Love Velvet PillowInterested in more dark moody interiors?
 Check out this post on Design Asylum Blog.
-Or take things to another level with these darkly romantic castles in England, Scotland and France.
+Or take things to another level with these darkly romantic castles in England, Scotland, and France.